hypothesis/bouncer/README.rst

 Go to an individual annotation, where ``id`` is the annotation's unique ID.

 Optional ``url`` path parameter: URL of the annotation's target document.
-This is intended to enhance the readability of shared annotation URLS and is functionally identical to the ``/{id}`` route.
+This is intended to enhance the readability of shared annotation URLs and is functionally identical to the ``/{id}`` route.

 Production Deployment